 There will be an award each show for the horse/rider combination that is most colorful, or has the best costume/decoration.
 You do NOT have to bling out yourself or your horse to compete, it just adds to the fun!

 1st-6th place will be awarded in each division, except for leadline.
-All leadline riders will receive an award (leadline division is not eligible for a year end award).
-For the year end awards, points will be calculated as follows:
+All leadline riders will receive an award, however, leadline division is not eligible for a year end award.

 1st place -10 points

-You must compete in 2 out of 3 of the shows to be eligible for year end awards.
-You must pay the nomination fee at your first show.
-You may nominate in as many divisions as you are eligible to compete in, but you may only win the year end award in one division.
-The awards banquet for the year end awards will be held on Friday Oct.
-20th, 2017, location to be determined.
+You must compete in both of the shows to be eligible for High Point awards.
+You must pay the nomination fee prior to the first show.
+If you do not nominate for the awards, your points will not be kept/calculated.
+You may nominate in as many divisions as you are eligible to compete in, and you may nominate multiple horses.
+Buckles and High Point awards will be presented at the end of the second show.

-Team division is $40 total, regardless of how many other divisions you are riding.
-One rider can pay the full fee, or it can be split between the partners.
+Team division: $40 total, regardless of how many other divisions you are riding in

 The In Hand division will be held first in the main arena.
 This is a great opportunity to let your horse see the obstacles before their under saddle class, or for young horses that aren’t able to be ridden yet.
 This is a non-mounted class, there are to be no riders in this division.
 The course will consist of 10-12 obstacles done at a walk and a trot.

-Leadline: $5 entry fee, all competitors receive a prize.
+- Leadline: $5 entry fee, all competitors receive a prize.
+Main Arena

 This division is open to any age horse or rider.
-It will consist of 12-14 obstacles to be completed at a walk, trot or canter.
-These obstacles will be more challenging than the obstacles found in the arena divisions.
+It will consist of 10-12 obstacles to be completed at a walk, trot or canter.
+These obstacles will be more challenging than the obstacles found in the other divisions.

-This division is for teams of 2 riders, and will start in the warm up area and move on to the outside course.
-It will consist of 14-16 obstacles and challenges.
+This division is for teams of 2 riders.
+It will consist of 10-12 obstacles and challenges.
 When riding between obstacles and completing team tasks, you will be judged on how well you work together as a team.
-There will be cantering in this course.

 - In Hand